wirdehall/transition-router-react/docs/link.md

   * If it's a string it will just see if the current url starts with the same as the pattern given.
 * `stopPropagation`: Prevent the click event from propagating without the need to use your own onClick method.
 * `href` can't be used, use `to` instead.
+* `external`: Tell the link component this is a external link (not the current website) and that we should use the browsers normal navigation behaviour instead.

 ### How 'exact' works
 If we vist `/users/1` link 2 and 3 will be shown as active while the first one will not since it's looking for an exact match.